 What is PMDD?

-Premenstrual dysphoric disorder (PMDD) is a severe form of the more common premenstrual syndrome (PMS) that interferes with school, work and personal relationships and disrupts the lives of those impacted (x).
-It causes psychological changes during menstruation, including depression, anxiety and anger.
-There is also often a range of physical symptoms associated with PMDD including abdominal cramps, bloating, skin problems and headaches (x).
+Premenstrual dysphoric disorder (PMDD) is a severe form of the more common premenstrual syndrome (PMS) that may interfere with your school, work and personal relationships.
+For centuries people called it “women’s problems” because some said it disrupted the lives of those impacted. (x) It causes physiological changes during menstruation, including depression, anxiety and anger as the body becomes exhausted.
+There is also often a range of physical symptoms associated with PMDD, including abdominal cramps, bloating, skin problems and headaches. (x)

 Physical PMDD Symptoms

-PMDD alters hormone levels in the body, which can affect energy levels and cause fatigue (x).
-PMS also causes extreme fatigue, but the tiredness is even more extreme with PMDD and it’s often accompanied by other mood symptoms, such as depression and anxiety.
-A study showed that women with PMDD do not respond as well to melatonin, which regulates the sleep cycle, and mood symptoms may be related to sleep deprivation (x).
+PMDD alters hormone levels in the body, which can affect energy levels and cause fatigue. (x) PMS also causes extreme fatigue, but the tiredness is even more extreme with PMDD and may have other mood symptoms, such as depression and anxiety.
+A study showed that women with PMDD do not respond to melatonin, which regulates the sleep cycle, and mood symptoms may relate to sleep deprivation. (x)

-PMDD can cause a variety of skin problems, such as redness, acne and irritated, itchy or swollen skin.
-PMDD can also irritate already existing skin conditions, such as eczema or cold sores, causing worsened symptoms the week before menstruation begins (x).
+PMDD can cause various skin problems, such as redness, acne and irritation, itchy or swollen skin.
+PMDD can also irritate existing skin conditions, such as eczema or cold sores, causing worsened symptoms the week before menstruation begins. (x)

 - Hot flashes

 - Breast pain